kaiaverkvist/bikemon/README.md

 ```
 go run main.go
 ```
-This should create the configuration file, then and start the server.
+This should create the configuration file, and start the server.
 If any errors are found, those will also be displayed.
+Note: The SSL warning is expected in development environments.

 ## Technical improvements / concerns
 This is a list of things I view as either necessary in a production